-I always smile when the redbuds begin blossoming in my area.
-Flowering with reckless abandon, the magenta-colored trees instantly distinguish themselves from other plants in the landscape.
+I always smile when the redbuds start blooming in my area.
+Flowering with reckless abandon, the magenta-colored trees instantly invigorate the landscape.
 One of my friends shouts out REDBUD! when her own dazzling specimen bursts into bloom.
 That seems to me the perfect way to describe the electric flowering of this upbeat, ornamental tree.

 Indeed, redbud’s blossoms are hard to ignore.
 Oversized and fluffy, they envelop the tree’s branches, even covering the trunk.
 Their effect is fresh, bold and a little bit jaunty.